nacin023/connecticut-home-prices/README.md

 - Python (Pandas, NumPy, Matplotlib, Seaborn) for data cleaning, analysis, and modeling.
 - Random Forest Regressor for predictive modeling of sale prices.

+# Data Structure Overview

+The dataset, sourced from the Connecticut Office of Policy and Management, contains real estate sales records from October 1, 2001, through September 30, 2021.
+Each row represents a property sale, and the dataset includes a total of 14 columns, providing information on the sale amount, assessed value, town, and other important attributes.

+## Key Columns

+- **List Year**: Year the property was listed for sale (Integer)
+- **Town**: Town where the property is located (Text)
+- **Assessed Value**: The value used for local tax assessment (Numeric)
+- **Sale Amount**: Final sale price of the property (Numeric)
+- **Sales Ratio**: Ratio of the sale price to the assessed value (Float)
+- **Residential Type**: Property type, with a focus on single-family homes for this analysis (Text)
+- **Non Use Code**: Code indicating if the sale price is considered unreliable for determining property value (Text)
+- **OPM Remarks**: Notes from OPM that may flag potential data issues, errors, or discrepancies (Text)

+During preprocessing, unnecessary columns were removed, such as assessor remarks and non-use code values, to streamline the dataset.
+Rows with erroneous entries flagged in the OPM remarks were also filtered out.
+Additionally, outliers in the sales ratio were identified and removed to improve the accuracy and performance of the predictive model.